arnoox/arnaudriess-dev/index.markdown

 ## Building Safe Software Is Hard — Let’s Make It Easier.

-Finding a bug in production — or worse, in a car or medical device — is painful.
+Finding a bug in production is painful - especially, when it comes to a safety critical system.
 It costs time, money, and energy that teams can’t afford to lose.
-That’s the reality for many organizations still working with C and C++ in safety-critical environments.
+That’s the reality for many organizations working in safety-critical environments.

 How can we make safety-critical software development **faster, more reliable, and more predictable**?
 How can we **catch errors early**, before they reach expensive validation or series production?